 If you are not yet an SHJ member, supporter, or subscriber, please enjoy the preview edition [PDF] here.
 If you are, please scroll down while logged in for access to the full version.

-This article was published in the Summer 2022 Issue of Humanistic Judaism Magazine.
-It was written by Rabbi Johnathan R. Cohen, rabbi of Oraynu Congregation for Humanistic Judaism in Toronto and a professor of law and affiliate professor of Jewish […]
+This article was originally published in the Winter 2021 issue of Humanistic Judaism Magazine.
+It was written by Prof. Michael Whitty, a member of the Congregation for Humanistic Judaism of Metro Detroit and an advocate and activist since the 1970s […]